vaastav/vaastav.github.io/_posts/2017-12-29-Generating-3D-PDFs-with-U3D.md

 title: "Embedding 3D objects in PDFs using U3D files"
 date: 2017-12-29
 ---
-# How to embed U3D objects in PDF

 This document describes all the things needed to embed U3D objects into a PDF file in order to generate a 3D PDF.